 Purple shamrocks, also known as Oxalis triangularis or false shamrock, are native to Brazil.
 They were first introduced to Europe in the 18th century and have since become a popular houseplant around the world.
 The name "shamrock" comes from the Irish word "seamróg," which means "little clover."
 While purple shamrocks are not true clovers, they share the characteristic three-lobed leaves and are considered a symbol of luck.

-Habit: A slender low growing tuberous perennial growing up to about 15 to 20 cm tall producing tufts of clover-like, dark purple leaves and slightly taller flower stalks of light pink trumpet-shaped smallish flowers.
+Habit: In the wild, purple shamrocks grow in moist, shaded areas such as forests and grasslands.
+They are often found growing under the shade of taller plants, which protect them from direct sunlight.
+A slender low growing tuberous perennial growing up to about 15 to 20 cm tall producing tufts of clover-like, dark purple leaves and slightly taller flower stalks of light pink trumpet-shaped smallish flowers.
 Note* Purple Shamrock should never be planted in the open garden in Zambia as it can quickly become a garden weed.

 Temperature: Plants are happiest with temperatures between 15 to 25ᐤ C; temperatures below 10ᐤ C and higher than 30ᐤ C will start to cause the plants to go into dormancy where the leaves die back and the tubers will wait for suitable temperatures before starting back into growth.